Surgical Case Library

 Colorectal

-Solitary Lymphatic cyst left colonic flexure mimicking tumor
+Solitary Lymphatic cyst of the splenic colonic flexure mimicking tumor.

 Solitary mural lymphatic cysts of the colon are exceedingly rare, with only a few cases reported in the literature.